treating teens with depression

 Elk River provides tools needed to live happy and productive lives

-Since 2006, Elk River Treatment Program (ERTP) has helped thousands of teens struggling with a myriad of mental health issues including depression, anxiety, Bipolar Disorder and suicidal ideation and/or attempts.
+Since 2006, Elk River Treatment Program has helped thousands of teens struggling with a myriad of mental health issues including depression, anxiety, Bipolar Disorder and suicidal ideation and/or attempts.

 Elk River Treatment Program specializes in cognitive behavior modification and physician-directed medication management in a safe and healthy environment.
-A residential setting such as ERTP should be considered since diagnosis is complex and involves careful observation over an extended period of time.
-If a client is struggling with an illness as severe as depression or Bipolar Disorder and exhibiting self-harm behaviors, admission at an acute hospital setting may be necessary, followed by intense therapy in a residential program like ERTP that specializes in caring for adolescents.
+A residential setting such as Elk River should be considered when diagnosis is complex and involves careful observation over an extended period of time.
+If a client is struggling with an illness as severe as depression or Bipolar Disorder and exhibiting self-harm behaviors, admission at an acute hospital setting may be necessary, followed by intense therapy in a residential program like Elk River Treatment Program that specializes in caring for adolescents.

 Children and teenagers with symptoms of Bipolar Disorder have manic and/or depressive symptoms.
 Some may have mostly depression and others a combination of manic and depressive symptoms.
 Highs may alternate with lows.
-"When parents are completing an application for admission, they may believe their child is suffering from a manic state when in actuality, they are exhibiting symptoms of drug use - prescription drugs or illegal drugs," explained Elk River Treatment Program's Director of Admissions Kathy Marino.
+"When parents are completing an application for admission, they may believe their child is suffering from a manic state when in actuality, they are exhibiting symptoms of drug use - prescription drugs or illegal drugs," explained Elk River Treatment Program's Director of Admissions Kathy Marino, LPC.
 "It isn't until the child is in residential treatment, with no access to substances, that we can get a clear picture of what is going on," Marino said.

 In other cases, the child may be self-medicating his or her depression, anxiety or manic disorders with benzodiazepines (Xanax) or marijuana.
-The child may be admitted to ERTP with an addiction or substance use diagnosis, when in actuality a dual diagnosis exists.
+The child may be admitted to Elk River Treatment Program with an addiction or substance use diagnosis, when in actuality a dual diagnosis exists.

 Early diagnosis and treatment are essential for children who suffer from depression and/or Bipolar Disorder.
-ERTP utilizes a multidisciplinary treatment team led by a child, adolescent and forensic psychiatrist and experienced staff to supervise clients 24/7 to determine a clear diagnosis and develop an individualized treatment plan for each client.
+Elk River Treatment Program utilizes a multidisciplinary treatment team led by a child, adolescent and forensic psychiatrist and experienced staff to supervise clients 24/7 to determine a clear diagnosis and develop an individualized treatment plan for each client.

 Depression & Bipolar Disorder Symptoms Similar